An inductive model structure for strict $\infty$-categories

-\begin{proof} As both $C_\infty$ and $D_\infty$ are fibrant in the coinductive model structure, which is a Bousfield localization of the inductive model structure, this map is a coinductive equivalence if and only if it is an inductive equivalence.
-Hence one can test whether it is an equivalence using \cref{def:equivalence} and \cref{char_equiv}, but this map fails to satisfy condition (1) of \cref{def:equivalence}, as the 1-arrow of $C_\infty$ corresponding to the vertical map $\Db_1 \to C_\infty$ is not marked and send to an identity arrow (hence marked) in $D_\infty$. \end{proof}
+\begin{proof} As both $C_\infty$ and $D_\infty$ are fibrant in the coinductive left semi-model structure, which is a Bousfield localization of the inductive left semi-model structure, this map is a coinductive equivalence if and only if it is an inductive equivalence.
+Hence, one can test whether it is an equivalence using \cref{def:equivalence} and \cref{char_equiv}, but this map fails to satisfy condition (1) of \cref{def:equivalence}, as the $1$-arrow of $C_\infty$ corresponding to the vertical map $\Db_1 \to C_\infty$ is not marked and maps to an identity arrow (hence marked) in $D_\infty$. \end{proof}